practicalli/spacemacs/docs/snippets/clojure-lsp/custom-snippets.md

                         :snippet "(let [$1 $current-form] $0)"}]}
 ```

-> #### WARNING::Limited scope with current-form
+!!!
+WARNING "Limited scope with current-form"
-> A Snippet including `$current-form` is only active when typed in front of an existing expression.
+    A Snippet including `$current-form` is only active when typed in front of an existing expression.
 A snippet is not recognised when typed at the top level.

 ### Placeholders